 Why you should listen

-Dr. Aala El-Khani develops and researches innovative ways to reach families that have experienced conflict with parenting support and training.
-She has conducted prize-winning field research with refugee families and families in conflict zones, exploring their parenting challenges and the positive impact parenting support can provide.
-Her work has significantly contributed to an agenda of producing materials which together form psychological first aid for families affected by conflict and displacement.
+Dr. Aala El-Khani researches and develops innovative ways to reach families that have experienced conflict and displacement with parenting support and training.
+She has conducted field research with families in refugee contexts and conflict zones, exploring their parenting challenges and the positive impact parenting support can provide.
+Her work has significantly contributed to an agenda of producing materials for families affected by conflict, displacement and residing in low resource contexts.